 516-0002.08 BASIS OF PAYMENT.
-The accepted quantity of Special Provision (Bridge Expansion Joint, Strip Seal) will be paid for at the Contract unit price per linear foot.
-Payment will be full compensation for all materials including anchorage system, protective coating, equipment, labor and incidentals necessary for furnishing and installing the expansion device.
+The accepted quantity of Bridge Expansion Joint, Strip Seal will be paid for at the Contract unit price per linear foot.
+Payment will be full compensation for detailing, furnishing, handling, transporting, and placing the material specified, including the anchorage system, nondestructive testing of welds, surface preparation, protective coating, and for furnishing all labor, materials, tools, equipment, and incidentals necessary to complete the work.

 Payment will be made under: